Content

 Pancreatitis

-Ozempic doesn’t seem to cause hair loss directly, according to any research or primary sources we could put our eyes on.
+Ozempic doesn’t seem to cause hair loss directly, according to all the research we could find on the topic.

 The FDA materials included in the packaging for Ozempic don’t mention any hair-related adverse effects.

-Also, hair loss has been reported as a common side effect of Zepbound, which, as noted, also contains tirzepatide.
-In placebo-controlled clinical trials, four to five percent of users experienced hair loss, as opposed to one percent of participants who received placebos.
+Zepbound hair loss may also be common.
+Hair loss has been reported as a side effect of Zepbound, which, as noted, also contains tirzepatide.
+In placebo-controlled clinical trials, four to five percent of users experienced hair loss, as opposed to one percent of participants who got placebos.

 You may have heard of people on Ozempic losing their hair and wonder why this is.
-Surprisingly, it might have more to do with diabetes and weight loss than the medication.
+Surprisingly, it might have more to do with diabetes and weight loss than the medication itself.

 Why does Ozempic cause hair loss?
-While Ozempic may not specifically cause hair loss, thinning hair might coincide with semaglutide use.
+Though Ozempic may not specifically cause hair loss, thinning hair could coincide with semaglutide use.

-There are two main reasons why this might be.
+There are two main reasons this might be.
 First, diabetes can cause hair loss.
-Second, weight loss might trigger hair loss.
+Second, weight loss may trigger hair loss.

 Hair loss is often triggered by genetic factors, which is the case with androgenic alopecia, the clinical term for male pattern baldness.
-And men and women can both lose hair as they age.
+Men and women can both lose hair as they age.

 But age and genetics aren’t the only factors.
 Diseases like lupus and certain thyroid problems can also cause hair loss, as can stress, poor diet, and medications like chemotherapy drugs.

 Ozempic is sometimes used off-label to manage weight loss.
-Even if you’re using Ozempic for diabetes, weight loss might be one of the side effects.
+Even if you’re using Ozempic for diabetes, weight loss might be one of the side effects you experience.

-And when you lose weight quickly, you’re also at risk for shedding hair.
+And when you lose weight quickly, you’re at risk for shedding hair.

 Research shows that hair loss and weight loss can go hand in hand.
 In fact, the American Academy of Dermatology specifically mentions losing 20 pounds as a stressor that can cause hair loss.
 (By the way, this can also explain why many people lose hair after dieting.)

-Also, nutrient deficiencies can cause a form of temporary hair loss called telogen effluvium.
-If you’re experiencing nausea, vomiting, and appetite loss on Ozempic, you might not be eating enough food and getting enough essential nutrients — which can be bad news for your hairline.
+Nutrient deficiencies can cause a form of temporary hair loss called telogen effluvium.
+If you’re experiencing nausea, vomiting, and appetite loss on Ozempic, you might not be eating enough calories from food or enough essential nutrients.
+This can be bad news for your hairline.

-This could explain the link between weight loss drugs and hair loss.
-So even if you unintentionally lose weight while using Ozempic for diabetes, it might affect your hair density.
+A nutritional deficiency could explain the link between weight loss drugs and hair loss.
+So, even if you unintentionally lose weight while using Ozempic for diabetes, it might affect your hair density.

 The side effects of Ozempic can range from mild to pretty gnarly.
 Sometimes, though, you may need to stick it out — especially if Ozempic is helping you manage your type 2 diabetes.